Tech titans grilled by Senate about Russian propaganda

 Google attorney Richard Salgado said the company had been taking steps to "secure the platform" from Russians and other interlopers long before the 2016 election.

-"We are committed to doing our part," he told the committee in his opening statement.
+"We are committed to doing our part," he told lawmakers in his opening statement.

 When the questioning got underway, however, Graham asked which nations "other than Russia" were trying to infiltrate the platforms.